-One of the most exciting and favorite places, National Air and Space Museum is among the Americans and tourists.
+One of the most exciting and favorite places, the National Air and Space Museum is among the Americans and tourists.
 There is probably no more interesting museum with a similar theme throughout the world.
-Here are composed the most extensive collection of spacecraft and aircraft, and almost all the exhibits – original copies, and only some are exact duplicates of analog.
-Even an experienced traveler will feel himself a little kid and be surely surprised by what he saw in a childhood.
+Here are composed the most extensive collection of spacecraft and aircraft, and almost all the exhibits – are original copies, and only some are exact duplicates of analog.
+Even an experienced traveler will feel himself a little kid and be surely surprised by what he saw in his childhood.

 It is very interesting in the museum.
 For the most demanding visitors there is an attraction that simulates weightlessness, and a special cabin of the spacecraft, where you can touch and feel everything with your hands and sit “at the helm”.

-In Washington, there is an interesting museum dedicated to the news, the main purpose of which is detailed demonstration of the process of creating news and media work.
-The basic ideas of the founders of the museum are embodied in the architecture and design of the building – the main facade is made of glass, it allows passersby to see everything that’s going on, and at the entrance to the museum there is a marble slab height of 22.5 meters, which bears the text of the First Amendment to the constitution of the USA.
+In Washington, there is an interesting museum dedicated to the news, the main purpose of which is a detailed demonstration of the process of creating news and media work.
+The basic ideas of the founders of the museum are embodied in the architecture and design of the building – the main facade is made of glass, it allows passersby to see everything that’s going on, and at the entrance to the museum, there is a marble slab height of 22.5 meters, which bears the text of the First Amendment to the constitution of the USA.

-An interactive newsroom of famous TV Company is very popular among visitors.
+An interactive newsroom of a famous TV Company is very popular among visitors.
 Every visitor can try himself as a correspondent for the live broadcast.
-The exhibition of the museum, where all comers are allowed to try on the role of a reporter through fun computer game that resembles as closely as possible the actual conditions is also of the great interest.
+The exhibition of the museum, where all comers are allowed to try on the role of a reporter through a fun computer game that resembles as closely as possible the actual conditions is also of great interest.